seiferla/FiBo/docs/RUP_Architecture.md

  Data Storage
 ```

-In conclusion, the architecutre of FiBo is organized into three layers: the Presentation Layer, Application Layer, and Data Access Layer, each of which contains two subsystems that work together to deliver the app's functionalities.
+In conclusion, the architecture of FiBo is organized into three layers: the Presentation Layer, Application Layer, and Data Access Layer, each of which contains two subsystems that work together to deliver the app's functionalities.

-### Size and Performance
+### 4.13. <a name='SizeandPerformance'></a>Size and Performance

 REST API interaction are designed for brevity to eliminate unnecessary bytes traveling across the internet, while consuming time and other worthy resources.
 We will make sure to use the following terms: